RussTheAerialist/russellhay-landing/content/rental/_index.md

 The upstairs bathroom would be shared with me.

+## Rent and Fees

-Asking $800 with utilities included.
+$800 with utilities included.
 Internet access is an additional $50 / month.

 A security deposit of $300 and first months' rent due upon lease signing, but flexible move in date and lease terms.
+There is a background check fee paid directly to MySmartMove.

 # Me